The following table lists every library-defined property.

 holding a number like “number of turns' battery power left”.

-is a feature left over from earlier
+(Now unnecessary, number is a feature left over from earlier

 versions of Inform where it was less easy to make new properties.)